omidemadi1/studio/README.md

 -   **`tsconfig.json`**: TypeScript configuration.
 -   **`apphosting.yaml`**: Configuration for application hosting (likely Google Cloud App Hosting).

+## Current Application Architecture

+The application currently utilizes a **Full-stack Next.js Architecture**, which can be characterized as a **Modular Monolith**.
+This means:

+*   **Frontend & Backend Integration**: Next.js provides a unified framework for both the user interface (React) and server-side logic (API Routes, Server Actions), all within a single codebase.
+*   **Technologies**:
+    *   **Frontend**: React, TypeScript, Tailwind CSS for a modern, responsive user experience.
+    *   **Backend**: Next.js server actions and API routes, likely interacting with a lightweight database.
+    *   **Database**: A local SQLite database (`app.db`) is used for managing application data (users, quests, skills, tasks).
+    *   **Artificial Intelligence (AI)**: Integrated using Google Genkit, with specific AI flows (`src/ai/flows`) for features like smart task suggestions.
+    *   **PWA Capabilities**: Files in the `public` directory (e.g., `manifest.json`, `sw.js`) indicate support for Progressive Web App features, enabling an app-like experience.

+This architecture is effective for rapid development and deployment, keeping the entire application within a single, coherent deployment unit.

+## Future Architectural Roadmap: Microservices

+To enhance scalability, allow for independent development teams, and provide technological flexibility for specific, complex domains (like AI and Blockchain), the application is planned to evolve towards a microservices architecture.
+This transition will be iterative, focusing on decoupling key functionalities into independent services.

+**Candidates for Microservices:**

+1.  **AI Services Microservice:**
+    *   **Rationale**: AI functionalities, especially those involving complex models or heavy computational loads (e.g., Genkit flows for task suggestions, XP value calculation), often benefit from independent scaling and specialized environments.
+Decoupling this allows for dedicated resource allocation and potentially different technology stacks better suited for machine learning.
+    *   **Scope**: This microservice would encapsulate all AI-related logic found in `src/ai`.
+The main Next.js application would interact with this service via a well-defined API (e.g., REST or gRPC).
+    *   **Data Management**: This service would manage its own data (e.g., AI model configurations, training data, or historical prediction logs) in its dedicated data store.

+2.  **Blockchain Integration Microservice:**
+    *   **Rationale**: Given the plan to incorporate blockchain technology, creating a dedicated microservice for this domain is crucial.
+Blockchain interactions (e.g., managing wallets, sending transactions, interacting with smart contracts, querying on-chain data) can be complex, often involve external dependencies, and require high security.
+Isolating this logic protects the core application and allows for specialized development and monitoring.
+    *   **Scope**: This microservice would handle all interactions with the blockchain (e.g., Polygon).
+It would expose a simplified API for the Next.js application to perform blockchain-related operations without needing to understand the underlying complexities.
+    *   **Data Management**: This service would maintain its own data, which might include off-chain caches of blockchain data, transaction statuses, or user-specific blockchain credentials (in a secure manner).

+**Core Application (Next.js Monolith as a Client/Gateway):**

+The existing Next.js application would evolve to act as a **client or API Gateway** to these new microservices.
+It would continue to manage:

+*   **User Interface (UI)**: Presenting the frontend to users.
+*   **Core Business Logic**: Managing quests, skills, user profiles, and other functionalities that remain central to the application's primary purpose.
+*   **Internal Database**: It would retain its own dedicated database (e.g., the current SQLite database, potentially migrating to a more robust relational database like PostgreSQL for production) to manage its core domain data (users, quests, skills, tasks).
+This adheres to the "Database per Service" principle where each service owns its data.

+**Key Considerations for the Transition:**

+*   **Inter-service Communication**: Define clear APIs (REST, gRPC, Message Queues) for how the Next.js application will communicate with the new AI and Blockchain microservices.
+*   **Data Consistency**: Implement strategies to maintain data consistency across services, especially if data needs to be replicated or synchronized.
+*   **Observability**: Establish robust logging, monitoring, and tracing across all services to understand system behavior and troubleshoot issues.
+*   **Deployment & Operations**: Microservices introduce increased operational complexity.
+Tools for orchestration (e.g., Kubernetes), continuous integration/continuous deployment (CI/CD), and infrastructure as code will become vital.

+This roadmap outlines a strategic move towards a more distributed and scalable architecture, allowing the application to grow and adapt more effectively to future demands and new feature integrations.

 ## Publishing on Your Own Server (Self-Hosting)
 This section details the steps to deploy this Next.js application on your own server, rather than using cloud-specific hosting solutions.
 This involves building the application, running it with Node.js, and using a reverse proxy for robust production serving.